phusion/baseimage-docker/README.md

 Then run the tool as follows to login to a container using SSH:

-    docker-bash YOUR-CONTAINER-ID
+    docker-ssh YOUR-CONTAINER-ID

 You can lookup `YOUR-CONTAINER-ID` by running `docker ps`.

-By default, `docker-bash` will open a Bash session.
+By default, `docker-ssh` will open a Bash session.
 You can also tell it to run a command, and then exit:

-    docker-bash YOUR-CONTAINER-ID echo hello world
+    docker-ssh YOUR-CONTAINER-ID echo hello world

-<a name="disabling_ssh"></a>
-### Disabling SSH

-In case you do not want to enable SSH, here's how you can disable it:

-    RUN rm -rf /etc/service/sshd /etc/my_init.d/00_regen_ssh_host_keys.sh

-<a name="workaroud_modifying_etc_hosts"></a>
-### Working around Docker's inability to modify /etc/hosts

-It is currently not possible to modify /etc/hosts inside a Docker container because of [Docker bug 2267](https://github.com/dotcloud/docker/issues/2267).
-Baseimage-docker includes a workaround for this.
-You have to be explicitly opt-in for the workaround.

-The workaround involves modifying a system library, libnss_files.so.2, so that it looks for the host file in /etc/workaround-docker-2267/hosts instead of /etc/hosts.
-Instead of modifying /etc/hosts, you modify /etc/workaround-docker-2267/hosts instead.

-Add this to your Dockerfile to opt-in for the workaround.
-This command modifies libnss_files.so.2 as described above.

-    RUN /usr/bin/workaround-docker-2267

-(You don't necessarily have to run this command from the Dockerfile.
-You can also run it from a shell inside the container.)

-To verify that it works, [open a bash shell in your container](#inspecting), modify /etc/workaround-docker-2267/hosts, and check whether it had any effect:

-    bash# echo 127.0.0.1 my-test-domain.com >> /etc/workaround-docker-2267/hosts
-    bash# ping my-test-domain.com
-    ...should ping 127.0.0.1...

-**Note on apt-get upgrading:** if any Ubuntu updates overwrite libnss_files.so.2, then the workaround is removed.
-You have to re-enable it by running `/usr/bin/workaround-docker-2267`.
-To be safe, you should run this command every time after running `apt-get upgrade`.

 <a name="building"></a>